 Our lawyers’ vast experience in this area of practice includes the following:

-- National counsel for subsidiary of one of the world’s largest petrochemical companies in multiple putative class actions and other litigation filed in various state and federal courts throughout North America involving alleged defects in the subsidiary’s construction, sealant, and adhesive products
+- National outside counsel for a multi-billion dollar manufacturing company in litigation filed in various state and federal courts throughout North America, involving alleged defects in sealant, adhesive, and lubricating products

 - Obtained summary judgment and dismissal of an alleged $200 million putative class action comprised of window and door manufacturers and distributors who had utilized the sealants over a 20-year period Wasco Prods., Inc. v.
 Southwall Techs., Inc., et al., 435 F.3d 989 (9th Cir.), cert. denied, 127 S. Ct.
 83 (2006)